 For instance, Samoans advocate the intricate geometrical design of the conventional bodysuit as the custom to a passage of manhood for some, and also to show reverence for God-like traits.
 Another example would be ancient Maori soldiers, who began their tattooing tradition by painting their faces with charcoal before each combat.
 Soon after, they made the design permanent, calling it “moko”.
 It became a status symbol for courage.
 If a man was without “moko”, he was called a “papatea” (plain face) and considered an outcast.

 Asiatic Eskimos are known to live past 100 years of age.
 Their bodies, adorned by the most authentic tattoos on earth, depict a history of their families and lives as tribesmen.
-In Mackenzie Delta, tiny crosses are tattooed on the shoulders and cheeks to keep tally of the taken whales.
+In Mackenzie Delta, tiny crosses are tattooed on the shoulders and cheeks to keep a tally of the taken whales.
 In the Northern Philippines, tribesmen ornately decorate their entire bodies with tribal designs, a symbol of their identity and belongingness to their clan.

 For centuries, tribal tattoos represented the relationship in groups, families, but what began as cultural symbols evolved and grew into an abundance of designs known as neo-tribal tattoo styles.
 Today, tribal tattoo lettering is distinctive with bold black lines, complex patterns, thick curves, and razor-sharp points.
 Tribal tattoos fonts can be done in traditional ‘black work’ on in more colorful styles typified by the ‘Modern Primitive’ look.

-If you are thinking about getting a tribal lettering tattoo, it is advisable to learn more about the background and history of tribal tattoo style and culture of its origin.
+If you are thinking about getting a tribal lettering tattoo, it is advisable to learn more about the background and history of tribal tattoo styles and the culture of its origin.
 Of course, you don’t have to belong in the ethnicity to use a tribal design for yourself.
 But as V. Vale and Andrea Juno wrote, “a tattoo is more than a painting on the skin, its meaning and reverberations cannot be comprehended without knowledge of the history and mythology of its bearer… As a tattoo is grounded on living skin, its essence emotes a unique poignancy to the mortal human condition.”

 Hence, it is best first to do a web search on the tribal tattoo lettering of different cultures for you to find out which culture’s tattoos you are drawn to.
 Some of the more commonly seen tribal tattoos are Philippines, Maori, Samoa, Native American, and Borneo.